tioirawan/rin/README.md

 for helper, create a method in Rin class `src/core/rin.js`

-always run `$ npm run fix` if you want to create a PR
+always run `$ npm run lint` if you want to create a PR

 <h2>Testing</h2>